 The site has pre-existing buildings from the communist era, and sits within a densely grown - and long-time neglected - space.
 The park absorbs historical layers and conflictions and creates a welcoming internal shared space for the students.
 For the students we’ve created a concurrent system of contrast and exchange between spaces of control and spaces of liberty.
 Control spaces (classrooms and teacher’s offices) are located in the reinvigorated communist-era buildings - their repetitive and systemic structure lends itself wholly to this.
-Connected to these are ‘the clouds’ - two spaces of liberty and free expression.
-Here we positioned the art classes, the music room, the gymnasium and the library; all the places where the student will experiment using their own skills and expression.
+The direct connection with the forest was ensured through two new buildings where we positioned the art classes, the music room, the gymnasium and the library; all the places where the student will experiment liberty using their own skills and expression.